igvteam/igv-webapp/index.md

 #### Selecting a pre-defined track

-Categories of available pre-defined tracks are listed at the bottom of the menu.
+Categories of available pre-defined tracks are listed in the menu.
 Clicking on a category will open a list of datasets.
 For example, if `ENCODE` is one of the menu items, clicking on it will bring up a list of datasets available from the ENCODE data portal (Encyclopedia of DNA Elements, <https://www.encodeproject.org>).

 > **Note:** The set of pre-defined tracks presented in the menu varies depending on the current reference genome.
 Some genomes do not come with any pre-defined tracks.